 Coordinate and lead engineering professionals

-Conduct flight test programs to compute take-off distances, stand speeds, rate of climb, manoeuvrability, and landing capacities to ensure the aircraft is capable of meeting operational conditions.
+Conduct flight test programs to compute take-off distances, stand speeds, rate of climb, manoeuvrability, and landing capacities to ensure the aircraft can meet operational conditions.

-Collaborate with aero-engine specialists in the designing and building of aircrafts
+Collaborate with aero-engine specialists in the designing and building of aircraft

 Provide technical advice and expertise to non-engineers in solving complicated engineering issues